-Principles and Practices in Education EDUC 2710 3 cr.
-3 hr.
+Principles and Practices in Education

 This course includes an examination of the theoretical and practical knowledge of the teaching/learning process.
 Students demonstrate competencies in the areas of planning, curriculum design, and evaluation.
 Focus is placed on the needs and learning styles of the elementary school and middle school child and the instructional strategies used to meet those needs effectively.
 In addition, classroom management skills and techniques are emphasized.
 A pre-practicum is required.
-A portfolio assessment process is introduced in this course Prerequisite: PSY 2210 or PSY 2230.
+A portfolio assessment process is introduced in this course.
+Prerequisite: PSY 2210 or PSY 2230.